Simon Belmont: Reception

 CBR refers to Simon as the face of the Castlevania series, having been the protagonist of the original game, as well as multiple games overall.
 This is also the view of TheGamer, who calls him "the face of the franchise and the Belmont who started it all, Simon had headlined more games than any other Belmont in the series."
 In another discussion of the Castlevania characters, TheGamer celebrates Simon's multiple character designs, and decides that he is the most legendary vampire hunter of the Belmont clan.

 Nintendo Power listed Simon as its seventh favorite hero, stating that while it respects all of the vampire hunters in Castlevania, he was the first.
-According to Nintendo Power, the worst cover for a Nintendo Power was one depicting Simon Belmont holding the decapitated head of Dracula (the scene was a depiction of Castlevania II).
+According to Nintendo Power, the worst cover for a Nintendo Power was one depicting Simon Belmont holding the severed head of Dracula (the scene was a depiction of Castlevania II).
 It is considered the worst cover because hundreds of parents called in to complain about the goriness of the cover.
 It was reported in the complaints that children suffered nightmares resulting from the image.
 The use of a whip is considered one of the features that makes Simon Belmont a memorable hero character, which is echoed by CBR in saying "he's not Simon Belmont unless he cracks out his classic whip."
 GamesRadar+ stated that Simon Belmont deserves his own movie, while Kotaku expressed concern that in such a movie Simon might be armed with a sword instead of whip.
 GamesRadar+ also called Simon in Castlevania Judgement sexy and said that "Simon's Judgment apparel is a lot of belts and leather wrapped around an exposed torso".
 Game Informer criticized the character design in Castlevania Judgement.
 Chris Morgan for Yardbarker described Simon as one of "the most memorable characters from old school Nintendo games".

 Complex Networks listed Simon as a top 10 best vampire hunter in video games, and top 2 among most drastic character makeovers in gaming.

 Simon Belmont's inclusion in the roster of Super Smash Bros.
 Ultimate was received enthusiastically.
 Before his inclusion in Super Smash Bros.
 Ultimate, multiple gaming websites called for his inclusion, including GameRadar, Game Informer and Complex.
 He has been described as a fan favorite character.
 USgamer praised the addition as he defines "old school Nintendo nostalgia".
 VentureBeat also praised for giving a neglected character a chance.
 While Destructoid praised and said "The axe, the cross, the holy water items, they're all here, and they work wonderfully within the confines of Smash".
 Polygon ranked Simon as top 12 character in Super Smash Bros.
 Ultimate, while Paste magazine ranked him as top 5.
 Gavin Jasper of Den of Geek ranked Simon as 48th of Super Smash Bros.
 Ultimate characters, criticizing his appearances as it lacks the impact of most of the other guest characters.
 HobbyConsolas included Simon Belmont on its "The 30 best heroes of the last 30 years."